 Before graduating in 2001 from Tsinghua University with a Ph.D., Wang Hongwei attended Tsinghua University, where in 1996 he obtained a Bachelor of Science.

 Experienced Regional Chief Actuary of AXA life business in Asia, with breadth and depth in fostering strategic development, risk management and thought leadership in insurance, WONG Ka Man is a strong believer of letting “a different voice being heard”, supporter of women’s leadership, east-west cultural bridge and generational inclusion.
 She is on the Regional Financial Leadership Team and a member of the AXA Global Senior Executive Development Program.
 AXA is an international insurer operating in 64 countries with 166,000 employees, serving over 103 million customers on both life and general insurance fields.

 WONG Ka Man is energetic and passionate for the continuous bettering of the profession, being frequent public speaker and liaison representatives in international, regional and local industry bodies.
 Her latest role was the President of Actuarial Society of Hong Kong (2016) and sponsor of the Young Actuaries Program, as well as and member of Federation of Insurers Club2028 and insurance regulator “future of insurance” taskforce.
 WONG Ka Man is currently one of the ambassadors to the new 2017/2018 Public Positive Image Campaign Program launched by the Hong Kong government for the insurance sector.

 Included in her work experience are: 5 years in AXA taking leading positions in risk management, finance business partner and actuarial, 6 years of strategic & financial services consulting as Principal Consultant at Towers Watson, and 2 years as the Chief Risk officer in Sunlife.

-His work experience includes: four years as the Head of HR Office, Shanghai University of International Business and Economics (SUIBE); three years as the Dean of School of Foreign Languages (SUIBE); one year as a visiting associate professor teaching Chinese Films at the University at Albany, SUNY; visiting scholar at the University of Queensland and La Trobe University, Australia; nine months of senior executive leadership shadowing programme at the Charoen Pokphand Group, Thailand.
+His work experience includes: 4 years as the Head of HR Office, Shanghai University of International Business and Economics (SUIBE); 3 years as the Dean of School of Foreign Languages (SUIBE); visiting associate professor at the University at Albany, State University of New York (SUNY); visiting scholar at University of Queensland and La Trobe University, Australia.
+He worked at the Charoen Pokphand Group, Thailand in 2015 as intern Vice President.

 His research projects won national grants like China National Social Science Research Funding, and China Ministry of Education Social Science Research Funding.